 It all started …

-Our company name is a play on the word “cathartic,” that freeing feeling that comes from getting strong, often long-held emotions out into the open.
-(After writing their memoir, the author will often be asked, “Was that cathartic for you?!”)
-The name came to me in the spring of 1992 … having grown as much as I thought I was going to doing public relations in Chicago, I’d just sold my half of the eight-year-old agency we’d built to my business partner.
-My intention was to find something challenging and new to do living abroad.
+If we were sitting together down by the sea ~ where many Cardthartic cards come to be ~ and you asked me how and why I created our company, I’d start by explaining our name.
+It’s a play on the word “cathartic,” that freeing feeling that comes from getting strong, often long-held emotions out into the open.
+(Celebrities who appear on talk shows after writing their memoirs are often asked, “Was that cathartic for you?!”)
+The name came to me in the spring of 1992 … having grown as much as I thought I was going to doing public relations in Chicago, I’d just sold my half of our PR agency to my business partner.
+My intention was to find something challenging and new to do living in Italy.
 Then I learned my father was dying.

-Throughout that spring, I stayed in Chicago, scribbling all my fond memories and wishes for him into blank cards.
-I’d then either send or read them aloud to Dad.
-I’d always loved blank cards and, into those, I poured all the things I still had time to say to this much-loved man ~ sometimes laughing, more times crying as I did.
+Staying put in Chicago, over the coming months I scribbled all my fond memories and wishes for my dad.
+I’d always loved cards and, into dozens of blank ones, I poured all the things I still had time to say to this much-loved man ~ sometimes laughing, more times crying as I did.

 One night, after a major card-writing-while-wailing jag, I sat back ~ completely spent ~ and sighed, “Whew.
 What a cardthartic experience!”
-I remember cracking up at the thought of what my plain-spoken Midwest farmer father would make of such a crazy made-up word that came out of nowhere!
-Then I must have tucked it away somewhere deep inside.
+I remember cracking up at the thought of what my plain-spoken Midwest farmer father would make of such a crazy made-up word like “cardthartic,” that came out of nowhere!
+Then, I must have tucked the word away somewhere deep inside.

 When Dad sadly passed away that July, my siblings and I received cards that were absolutely amazing.
-Well, the cards themselves were pretty stinky, but the personal messages penned by people who clearly loved our father were beautiful, simple and profound.
-They truly honored our emotions.
-And written as they were by ordinary people ~ not trained writers, I mean ~ made the sentiments all the more extraordinary.
+Well, the cards themselves were pretty stinky, but the personal messages penned by people who clearly shared a love for our father were beautiful, simple and profound.
+They thoroughly honored emotions.
+And, written as they were by ordinary people ~ not trained writers, I mean ~ made the sentiments all the more extraordinary.

-Reading such true and touching words, the career marketer in me couldn’t help but wonder, “Why doesn’t anyone publish real-life messages like these?!?”
-Not silly and top-of-mind trite, but rich and soulful.
-Then, I had to ask, “Hmm … why don’t I?!?”
-With that, all thoughts of life in Italy were put aside, and Cardthartic came to be.
+Reading such true and touching words, the career marketer in me couldn’t help but wonder, “Why don’t card companies publish real-life messages like these?!?”
+Having sold my PR firm and stayed in the States, I had to ask, “Hmm … why don’t I?!?”
+With that, all thoughts of moving abroad were put aside, and Cardthartic came to be.
 Well, the concept anyway.

 Then and there, an exhilarating sense of purpose kicked in.
-As I culled through the scores of saved sentiments, it was clear that they related to many more people than just me.
+As I culled through the scores of saved sentiments, it was clear that they would resonate with many more people than just me.
 In the days that followed that night, I was on a roll.
-PR is primarily writing, and my career had given me the opportunity to launch and promote products for some of the world’s most successful consumer marketers ~ McDonald’s, Miller Brewing, Motorola ~ so how hard could launching a fresh new product in the out-dated card market be?!?
+My PR career had given me the opportunity to do so much and varied writing, and to launch and promote products for some of the world’s most successful consumer marketers ~ The Chicago Bulls, McDonald’s, Miller Brewing Company, Motorola ~ so I thought how hard could launching a fresh new voice in the out-dated card market be?!?
+(Haha, how naive could I be?!?
+The answer I now know is: Very.)

-I reached out to a childhood friend who, in the years since we’d gone off to college and lost touch, had become a well-respected landscape photographer with several books to his credit.
-Then I cold-called photo editors of Travel & Leisure, Connoisseur and Islands magazines; they all kindly introduced me to freelance photographers they published.
-I then paired the images I’d sourced with 48 initial messages that I’d found in my keepsake box (of course I had tweaked those messages a bit).
-Cardthartic launched its PASSAGES line.
+I culled 48 potential messages from my keepsake box, and then tweaked and asked the “authors” for permission to publish them.
+For images, I reached out to childhood friend Larry Kanfer, who ~ in the years since we’d headed off to college and lost touch ~ had become a well-respected landscape photographer.
+I also cold-called photo editors of Travel & Leisure, National Geographic and Islands magazines; they all kindly introduced me to their freelance photographers.
+Cardthartic had its PASSAGES line.

 Keeping it Real

 It was exciting to get a call from a trade editor saying she’d received our press release announcing the launch of PASSAGES.
-“So, how would you describe your new cards?” the editor asked and I said, “They’re relevant and intelligent,” I said, then heard her giggling on the other end of the line.
-“What a concept!” she said, and went on to explain that she sadly believed “relevant and intelligent“ did not apply to this $7 billion card industry.
+“So, how would you describe your new cards?” the editor asked, and I proudly replied, “Relevant and intelligent.”
+Nothing but silence, then giggling on the other end of the line.
+“What a concept!” she said, and went on to explain that she believed, “Sadly, ‘relevant and intelligent’ hardly applies to this $7 billion card industry.”
+At the time, she was so right.
+Two decades ago, you could really only find sappy, schmaltzy and trite.

-It astounds me that only three percent of all US women-owned businesses ever generate more than $1 million in annual sales.
-And that we are proudly and gratefully among them.
-Looking back, I can’t believe how naive I was starting out, thinking, “How hard can making better cards be?”
-Now I know the answer is: “Very!”
-Back at the beginning, I clearly had no idea that creating a good, strong card entails putting people’s innermost emotions into words.
-Oh, and figuring out how to say Happy Birthday 1001 different ways.
-As our CEO Ana Behm wrote in a Thanksgiving email: “I feel blessed to be making a small difference in the world, doing work that I love, with wonderful people I enjoy.”
-Me too.
-For this, and so much more, I thank my Dad.
+Back at the beginning, I clearly had no idea that creating a good, strong card entails nothing less than putting people’s innermost emotions into words.
+Oh, and figuring out how to say Happy Birthday 1001 different ways!
+As our CAO Ana Behm once wrote our colleagues in a Thanksgiving note: “I feel blessed to be making a small difference in the world, doing work that I love, with wonderful people I enjoy.”
+For this, and finding work that is truly best done while sitting by the sea, I thank my Dad.
+One day I hope you’ll come have a Cardthartic Experience with me. (:-j